We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.

 *The LandingZone 2.0 PRO’s Mini DisplayPort works with most Thunderbolt devices.
 These devices are recommended for their storage and dual port capabilities respectively because dual Thunderbolt port devices can be daisy chained together.

-A return tag will be emailed by our UPS shipping service and will come with the heading UPS QUANTUM VIEW.
+After your return request has been approved by Support, a return tag will be emailed by our UPS shipping service and will come with the heading UPS QUANTUM VIEW.
 In this email, you will receive a label that can be printed and attached to the original shipping box with packing tape.
-Drop it off at any UPS store location near you.
+Package your LandingZone the way you received it, then drop it off at any UPS store location near you.

 Once the order is shipped it, delivery will depend on your shipping address.